How Much Does Small Farm Equipment Cost in 2026? Full Breakdown | Tool Advisor Pro

 Sources

-• Kubota BX and B-series implement pricing (kubotausa.com)
+• Kubota BX and B-series tractor and implement pricing (kubotausa.com)

-• John Deere 1-series and 2-series implement catalog pricing (deere.com)
+• John Deere 1-series and 2-series tractor and implement catalog pricing (deere.com)

 • Land Pride implement product pricing and specifications (landpride.com)